We are now open for all eye care services with a limited schedule and appropriate precautions in place to protect our

 There's no need to keep searching for a "kids' optometrist near me."
 Trust your child's vision to the pediatric eye care experts at Campus Eye Center.
 A pediatric optometrist with special training to spot potential vision problems and eye conditions in young eyes will evaluate your child's vision.
-During the visit, we will utilize specific equipment to evaluate your child's vision for common vision disorders and eye problems, including:
+During the visit, we will utilize specific equipment to assess your child's vision for common vision disorders and eye problems, including:

 Voted #1 in Pediatric Optometry

-Children's eye exams are extremely important because 5 to 10 percent of preschoolers and 25 percent of school-aged children have vision problems.
-Approximately 80 percent of learning is visually based, so poor vision can hinder your child's ability to study their school materials.
+Children's eye exams are essential, and you should schedule them regularly because 5-10% of preschoolers and 25% of school-aged children have vision problems.
+Approximately 80%of learning is visually based, so poor vision can hinder your child's ability to study their school materials.
 Therefore, undetected and untreated vision problems can negatively impact a child's ability to reach their full academic potential.
-Read our guide to children's eye care to learn more.
+Please read our guide to children's eye care to learn more.